plume-lib/plume-scripts/README.md

 ### ci-info

-Obtains information about a CI (continuous integration) job, such as whether it is a pull request, the organization, the branch, and the range of commits.
+Obtains information about a CI (continuous integration) job, such as the organization, the branch, the range of commits, and whether it is a pull request.
 Works for Azure Pipelines, CircleCI, and Travis CI.
 [Documentation](ci-info) at top of file.

 ### ci-lint-diff